-As they say, ʼTis the season to be pickingʼ, but make The first livestock to arrive in Australia were brought from the Cape of Good Hope in
+As they say, ʼTis the season to be pickingʼ, but make There are more than 1 dozen species of "magic mushrooms" in Australia and New

 Mind-altering (psilocybine containing) mushrooms have been traditionally used in religious healing and curing ceremonies by native peoples in Mesoamerica for more than 3,000 years.
 Today, the recreational use of hallucinogenic fungi by Westerners is widespread, especially in various regions of the United States, Canada, Mexico, Caribbean, Great Britain, Europe (especially in the Netherlands), Scandinavia, South America, Southeast Asia, India, Bali, Samoa; Australia and New Zealand.
 The modern, non-traditional use of

 hallucinogenic mushrooms has been stimulated, by media reports in newspapers, magazines, word-of-mouth communication, the

 World Wide Web and Internet, and also by the scholarly and popular journal publications of the renown ethnomycologist R. Gordon

 Wasson, (Harvard psychologist Timothy Leary, traveler Jeremy Sanford, health guru Andrew Weil, and others (see Allen , Merlin &Jansen, 1991).This field guide reviews the history of both the accidental and purposeful use of psychoactive mushrooms in Australia and New

 Zealand.
-Information in this guide has been gathered from personal experiences in Australia by the author and from reports in the scientific literature, news items appearing in the popular press, and personal communications with Australian
+Information in this guide has been gathered from personal experiences in Australia by the author and from reports in the scientific literature, news items appearing in the popular press, and personal communications with Australian and New Zealand (NZ)

 professionals (Unsigned 1970; O'Neill, 1986).